-“When Ann Maire mentioned she had secured a Primark internship I knew right away that I had to do it as it would be a great way to see if fashion buying was for me and also it was with Primark the company that I wanted to work for because their head office as based in Dublin and because it is such a well-known company.”
+“When Ann Maire mentioned she had secured a Primark internship I knew right away that I had to do it as it would be a great way to see if fashion buying was for me and also it was with Primark the company that I wanted to work for because their head office as based in Dublin and because it is such a well-known company,” she said.

-“The tutors on the course were brilliant and it is very clear why they are lectures on the course.
+“The tutors on the course were brilliant and it is very clear why they are lecturers.
 Nicole is a designer herself which was brilliant as she knows first-hand what it takes to become a designer.
 Janet is so creative and full of energy she really does get the creative side out of you.
-Ann-Maire is so realistic.
-She knows what it takes to become a buyer and has amazing contacts to help you get your foot into certain buying offices.
+Anne Maire is so realistic she knows what it takes to become a buyer and has amazing contacts to help you get your foot into certain buying offices.

-We asked Joanne to describe her time at Primark
+Joanne describes her time working at Primark.

 “As part of my internship I was placed in the ladieswear department and I was on team knit.
 I loved everything about it.
 I had many different jobs throughout my internship such as; fits, comp shop powerpoint (comparative shopping in other stores), emailing suppliers, organizing rails and post.

-Every day was different on the internship.
+“Every day was different on the internship.
 On a Monday it was a trade day which meant I had to pull the top products of knit that week.
 The meetings on a Monday were very interesting as you got to go into the finer detail to how things are selling.
 We don’t only look at Ireland we look at all the regions that Primark sell in which is good to see how different they are.

-Comp shops were something that me and the interns did a lot.
+“Comp shops were something that me and the interns did a lot.
 At first, I didn’t think they would make much of a different but in fact one of mine that I did was presented in a meeting.
 I had to compare the prices of cardigans from different retailers.

 “We would then have a fit meeting where we would discuss different things, we would like to change such as increase the sleeve length by 1cm.
 I would take down any comments that were made and send response back to the suppliers.
 We would do this a number of times during the week.

-Joanne, found the biggest challenge to be “knowing if I was doing enough to prove myself.
+“The challenge was knowing if I was doing enough to prove myself.
 I was limited to the amount of stuff that I could do because I was an intern and I just wanted to be doing more.
 I wanted to prove myself in the hope that I would get a job out of my internship.